maverick-27/fundApp/README.md

    # flask run

-# To run this aap on any other port run command
+# To run this app on any other port run command :
   ## flask run -h localhost -p 3000